Shame of Dyslexia Illiteracy

 Many of the encouraging factors in Dyslexia is to celebrate the difference even when those around the Dyslexic refuse to accept the difference.

-The life time achievement of just missing the moments of success becomes a regular happening.
+The lifetime achievement of just missing the moments of success becomes a regular happening.
+The dealing of Shame of Dyslexia Illiteracy is this difficult thing that takes efforts to work through successfully.

 The solutions to reading without being able to read is a difficulty.
 The first things to do is to admit that you don’t read well or read quickly.
 This will save frustration in trying to be something you are not.
 Admitting that you have Dyslexia is a difficult thing to do but it doesn’t mean that you can read entirely.